 One of the first things one should do if involved in a car accident is to seek medical attention for his or her injuries as quickly as possible.
 A close second should be contacting a skilled Maryland personal injury lawyer.
 This is especially true if you or a loved one has been seriously injured in a motor vehicle collision.
 By bringing an experienced auto accident attorney to assist on your auto injury case, the process of preserving all of the necessary evidence can begin in order to help you prove your case should it go to trial.

 The local police will typically issue a police report when a person requires transportation from the accident scene to a medical facility by way of an ambulance, or if one of the involved vehicles needs to be towed from the accident scene.
-As Maryland auto and trucking accident lawyers, Lebowitz & Mzhen, LLC, will contact the police to obtain any accident report, which should provide a summary of the way the accident occurred and identify the parties and witnesses.
+As Maryland auto and trucking accident lawyers, Lebowitz & Mzhen Personal Injury Lawyers, will contact the police to obtain any accident report, which should provide a summary of the way the accident occurred and identify the parties and witnesses.
 It is also important that you gather your own information at the accident scene.
 If you can, you should take pictures.
 By law, you are required to exchange contact information with the driver of the other vehicle, which can be another valuable piece of information.

 Car accidents usually happen because one driver was at fault.
 The theory of fault is usually negligence, meaning that the driver who caused the crash failed to act reasonably in the operation of his or her vehicle.
 The law specifies that all drivers operate their vehicles in the way that a reasonably prudent person would drive.
 A driver cannot drive in such a way as to needlessly endanger other motorists or pedestrians.